sloppycoder/nfsx/ibank/readme.md

 ## Cloud native fictional internet banking application based on Spring.io platform and Netflix OSS

-This is a minimal application skeleton that illustrates how an internet banking application can be structured around [nfs2 foundation](../foundation) components using built on top of Spring.io platform and Netflix OSS libraries.
+This is a minimal application skeleton that illustrates how an internet banking application can be structured around [nfsx foundation](../foundation) components using built on top of Spring.io platform and Netflix OSS libraries.

 ### Modules
 #### domain/profile-api